Randy Robertson (character): Fictional character biography

 When Spider-Man goes to visit Randy Robertson, he finds him making out with Janice Lincoln.
 As Spider-Man secretly watches them, Randy learns that Janice's Syndicate kidnapped Boomerang and what had transpired at the F.E.A.S.T. building.
 He tells Janice that she needs to let Boomerang go.
 Beetle leaves stating that he would not use her disintegrator ray on him because she is nice to Randy.
 At the F.E.A.S.T. building where men working for Mr. Stone are helping to rebuild the building, Aunt May mentioned to Randy Robertson that a high-powered lawyer got Councilman Galazkiewicz to expedite a permit request in exchange for not suing the city on F.E.A.S.T.'s behalf.
-Randy learns that the lawyer is Janice who invites them to brunch this weekend.
+Randy learns that the lawyer is Janice who invites them to brunch.
 Randy sees Beetle on a nearby building while accepting the brunch invite.

+The 2023 event Gang War begins with Randy and Janice getting married, with their wedding kicking off a gang war after Janice's father Tombstone is shot by Shotgun during the wedding.

 Other versions

 Spider-Gwen

-On Earth-65, Randy Robertson was a rock 'n' roll reporter, and friend of The Mary Janes.
-He tried to convince the band's leader MJ Watson to ask for Gwen Stacy to return to the band.
+An alternate universe variant of Randy Robertson from Earth-65 appears in Spider-Gwen.
+This version is a rock n' roll reporter and friend of a band called the Mary Janes.